The Miracle Season

-The Miracle Season is a 2018 American sports drama film directed by Sean McNamara and starring Erin Moriarty, Helen Hunt, William Hurt, and Danika Yarosh.
+The Miracle Season is a 2018 American biographical sports drama film directed by Sean McNamara and starring Erin Moriarty, Helen Hunt, William Hurt, and Danika Yarosh.
 The film is based on the true story of the Iowa City West High School volleyball team after the sudden death of the team's heart and leader, Caroline Found, in 2011.
 It was released in the United States on April 6, 2018.
 The film received mixed reviews from critics and has grossed $10 million worldwide.

 Plot

 Caroline "Line" Found is the star volleyball player on the Iowa City West High School volleyball team and well-loved by members of the community.
 With Line as the captain, the Trojans have been undefeated and everyone in the city has high hopes for them to win the championship against their long-time rival, City High.
 During a party at her house, Line sneaks off to visit her mother Ellyn who is being treated for cancer in hospital.
 Line is killed in a moped accident, leaving the entire community in mourning.
 At Line's wake, Ellyn insists on walking to her daughter's casket to pay her respects; Ellyn dies from cancer days after the wake, leaving her husband and Line's father Ernie grieving over the loss of his wife and his daughter.

 The Trojans' coach, Kathy "Brez" Bresnahan continues to hold volleyball practice.
 She asks Line's best friend, Kelley Fliehler to return to the team, saying Line would have wanted them to continue.
 Kelley initially refuses, but Brez persuades her.
 The Trojans forfeited their most recent match and Kelley encourages the entire school to continue for Line.

 West High struggles in practice and loses their first game badly, still discouraged by Line's death.
 Brez runs the team through grueling drills and names Kelley the new captain.
 Kelley initially struggles in the role, but improves as the weeks go by.
 The team begins to win and is motivated to win the state championship for Line.
 They need to win the fourteen remaining games to be eligible for the state championship, which they do.